bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/Answers.md

 8. After doing all of the above, I ran graph_demo.py, and all seems to be working correctly.
 I am choosing to leave the print statements in my dfs function because I find the printout of each step of a traversal very useful info.

 9. After realizing graph_rec was an alternative recursive search method, I cleaned up the variable names, and added a helper function to execute the recursive part.

+10. I gave the search methods print statements and kept in the Test data from 5. to give extremely detailed data on the various traversal functions in the Graph class.
+The randomly generated Bokeh graph includes a printout for the Depth-First Search.
+All of this can be done by executing ```python3 graph_demo.py``` in the pipenv shell.